Top 50 AI Funded Startups June 2026 | Complete Rankings

 Figure AI

-🔥 April Update: Series D closed at $48B valuation.
+🔥 June Update: Series D closed at $48B valuation.
 Amazon 20,000-unit warehouse deployment underway.
-Production at 1,200 units/month with target of 5,000/month by Q4 2026.
-Figure 03 prototype showing 50% faster task completion across manipulation and navigation benchmarks.
-Combined order pipeline now 70,000+ units.
+Production at 1,200+ units/month targeting 5,000/month by Q4 2026.
+Figure 03 prototype validated — 50% faster task completion across manipulation and navigation benchmarks.
+Combined order pipeline 70,000+ units representing $14B+ in committed revenue through 2029.
+Humanoid robotics emerged as 2026’s breakout investment category with projected $20B+ in sector funding this year.

 $3.2B+